keybuk/homebridge-powerview/README.md

 If you see this, first please file an issue and provide details about the kind of shade that this is, so I can correctly recognize it in future versions.

-You can then add a `forceRollerShades`, `forceSilhouetteShades`, `forceLuminetteShades`, or `forceDuetteShades` key to your `config.json` to force shades to be a certain type, e.g.:
+You can then add a `forceRollerShades`, `forceTopBottomShades`, `forceHorizontalShades`, or `forceVerticalShades` key to your `config.json` to force shades to be a certain type, e.g.:

 ```
-"forceDuetteShades": [ 12345, 99999 ]
+"forceTopBottomShades": [ 12345, 99999 ]
 ```